-Mail: Postmarked 28 days before the election

 OBTAINING AN ABSENTEE BALLOT

-In person: You may complete and submit an absentee ballot at your local election office.
+In person: You may complete and submit an absentee ballot at your local County Clerk/Registrar of Voters office.

 Military and overseas voting: Nevada Military and Overseas Voter Information